mixpanel/docs/pages/docs/tracking-methods/integrations/segment.md

 ### 4. Add Group Key as an Event Property to Events
 In order to connect events to a Group, the event must have the Group Key/Group ID Value as an event property.

+If you are using [Segment Cloud Mode](https://segment.com/docs/connections/destinations/catalog/mixpanel/#group-using-cloud-mode):

+* The Group Key must be explicitly declared as an event property on every event track call in order for the event to be compatible with Group Analytics.

+![6trackcall](https://github.com/mixpanel/docs/assets/97630035/9609917d-f00b-4450-a9d5-7d77bd338f9d)

-If you are using [Segment Device Mode](https://segment.com/docs/connections/destinations/catalog/mixpanel/#group-using-device-mode):
+If you are using [Segment Device Mode](https://segment.com/docs/connections/destinations/catalog/mixpanel/#group-using-device-mode) (legacy):

 * Declare the Group Key as a [Super Property](https://segment.com/docs/connections/destinations/catalog/mixpanel/#register-super-properties) so that the Group Key is sent in as an Event Property to client-side events.
 * By default, all traits specified in the identify call will be registered as super properties.
 This means if you have the [“Automatically set all Traits as Super Properties and People Properties”](https://segment.com/docs/connections/destinations/catalog/mixpanel/#settings) setting turned on, all traits specified in the identify call will be added as both a super property and profile property for the user.

-If you are using [Segment Cloud Mode](https://segment.com/docs/connections/destinations/catalog/mixpanel/#group-using-cloud-mode):

-* The Group Key must be explicitly declared as an event property on every event track call in order for the event to be compatible with Group Analytics.
-![6trackcall](https://github.com/mixpanel/docs/assets/97630035/9609917d-f00b-4450-a9d5-7d77bd338f9d)

 ## Debugging
 For debugging purposes, it can be useful to see exactly what Segment is sending to Mixpanel.
 You can validate this data through the [Segment Source Debugger](https://segment.com/docs/connections/sources/debugger/).
 In the Segment Source Debugger, you can select the event you are looking to validate: